|Date of Birth:||26 September 1972|

 Summary of Skills:

-- Extensive professional experience writing Applets, Servlets, JSP, tag libraries, and WebStart applications, using Sun's JDK 1.1 - 1.6, including use of Swing components, JDBC (MS Access and MySQL), interacting with the Java Media Framework, and the HTK for speech-recognition training.
+- Extensive professional experience writing Applets, Servlets, JSP, tag libraries, and WebStart and standalone applications, using Oracle's JDK 1.1 - 1.8, including use of Swing components, JDBC (MS Access and MySQL), interacting with the Java Media Framework, and integration with external tools and web services.

 - Extensive professional experience, including cross-browser standardisation issues and HTML5/CSS3